-Recognizing climate change is one of the greatest threats to the environmental health of the planet, Whistler Blackcomb is committed to one day achieving a zero operating footprint and believes in an “Every Step Counts” philosophy.
+Recognizing climate change is one of the greatest threats to the environmental health of the planet, Whistler Blackcomb is committed to one day reducing the environmental footprint of our operations to zero and believes in an “Every Step Counts” philosophy.
 Whistler Blackcomb has been committed to reducing its impact on the planet since the early 90’s and has employed an in-house environmental management team since 1997.
 The team has spearheaded the development of a company-wide Sustainability Policy which outlines Whistler Blackcomb’s key areas of focus, including energy conservation, waste management, and guest and staff awareness and education.

 Our environmental team